Coalition Provisional Authority: Audits of the CPA's expenditures of Iraqi funds

+Human Rights under the CPA

+Human rights under the CPA and American occupation suffered.
+During the counter-insurgency, US soldiers were reported of executing wounded or captured rebels, using excessive force against civilians and forcing civilians into battle zones, resulting in what Mabon was the breakdown of Iraqi social fabric.
+The Iraqi Interim Government created by the CPA was authoritarian.
+It limited public gatherings, allowed surveillance of communications, the closure of roads, sea lanes, air space, and wide-reaching stop and search powers.
+The justice system under the CPA was also criticized, including for instituting the death penalty for a variety of crimes such as drug trafficking.
+It also faced criticism due to a lack of access to lawyers, and no requirement that guilt be proved beyond a reasonable doubt.
+It was also common for defendants to be tortured to force a confession.

 Reconstruction

 New Iraqi flag proposed by the Iraqi Governing Council in 2004.
 It was abandoned after widespread criticism that its colors and motifs resembled those of the flag of Israel too closely.

 Although the CPA awarded contracts for essential reconstruction to American firms, some critics claim those firms did relatively little work.
 Bechtel, for instance, was awarded the contract to repair the Iraqi sewage and drinking water plants.
-Yet today many Iraqis remain without safe drinking water or adequate supplies of electricity.
+Yet as of 2019, many Iraqis remain without safe drinking water or adequate supplies of electricity.
 Coalition military forces were too heavily tasked to provide requisite security for all contractors in Iraq.
 Contract funds therefore had to be partially shifted from reconstruction activities to meet security requirements that had not been envisioned when the contracts were initially let.
 Moreover, progress in reconstruction frequently faced setbacks due to insurgency activities designed to disrupt rebuilding of the infrastructure.
 This insurgent activity significantly slowed reconstruction and required adjustment of project goals due to funds consumed by providing necessary security in excess of that originally planned.

 According to USAID, as of October 2003, peak electrical generation had reached pre-war levels of 4,500 MW, and they were then collaborating with Bechtel as well as the Iraqi Interior Ministry and others on some 2,000 MW of projected capacity.
 The CPA set a goal of 6,000 MW generation capacity for the summer of 2004, which has never been reached.
 Peak generation capacity of 5,365 MW was achieved in August 2004, six weeks after the transfer of sovereignty.
 Current generation stands at approximately 13,000 MW.
 Weekly updates and financial summaries are provided by USAID's Iraq homepage as currently as is possible.